Ed Boyden and Feng Zhang named Howard Hughes Medical Institute Investigators

-“I am honored and excited to become an HHMI investigator,” says Boyden, who is also an associate professor in the Media Arts and Sciences program at the Media Lab, the Department of Brain and Cognitive Sciences, and the Department of Biological Engineering at MIT, and a member of the Koch Institute for Integrative Cancer Research.
+“I am honored and excited to become an HHMI investigator,” says Boyden, who is also a member of MIT’s McGovern Institute for Brain Research and Koch Institute for Integrative Cancer Research and an associate professor in the Program in Media Arts and Sciences at the MIT Media Lab; the MIT Department of Brain and Cognitive Sciences; and the MIT Department of Biological Engineering.
 “This will give my group the ability to open up completely new areas of science, in a way that would not be possible with traditional funding.”